aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-xlt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert WORDML to XLT arises when there is a requirement to add a feature within an application that can automate the conversion process.
+WORDML is a markup language used to represent documents in a structured format, while XLT is a Microsoft Excel format used to store data in a tabular form.
+Converting WORDML to XLT allows the user to store the data in a more organized manner.

+<h2>How Aspose.Total helps for wordml to xlt conversion</h2>
-For a Python developer, who is trying to add a WORDML to XLT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats.
+It helps to automate the conversion process of WORDML to XLT in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert WORDML file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to make the conversion process more efficient.
+It also supports various versions of Microsoft Excel, such as Excel 97, Excel 2000, Excel 2003, Excel 2007, Excel 2010, Excel 2013, Excel 2016, Excel 2019, and Excel for Mac.

 {{% /blocks/products/pf/feature-page-summary %}}